amirabbasasadi/fokker_planck_visulization_julia/README.md

-# fokker_planck_visulization_julia
+# Visualization of FokkerPlanck with Julia
-Visualization of FokkerPlanck with Julia
+To run this notebook you will need Julia, Jupyter notebook, IJulia and the packages specified in the notebook.